2020 Workshops

 August 22, 2020

-Title: Student Coffee Chat: Students, Have You Ever Wondered What Occurs Within an Oral Defense?
+**Title:** Student Coffee Chat: _Students, Have You Ever Wondered What Occurs Within an Oral Defense? _

 **Description:** During this Student Coffee Chat, please join us as we hold a "mock" oral defense and discuss the process of successfully preparing for and navigating through this critical benchmark in your academic careers.